 Although the sample size was reached, recruitment was slower than projected due to staffing issues and time constraints.
 It improved after additional study personnel were deployed.
 The overall recruitment fraction was 15%.
-This was significantly lower than the median recruitment fraction of 54.0% (interquartile range, 32.0% to 77.1%) in 81 other randomized controlled trials.45 While the median number of subjects screened in these studies was 1.8, we had to screen 7 men to recruit one participant.
-The literature on the willingness of older people to participate in research suggests that willingness to participate decreases with age.46 In our study, four categories of patient-related barriers were identified.
+This was significantly lower than the median recruitment fraction of 54.0% (interquartile range, 32.0% to 77.1%) in 81 other randomized controlled trials.46 While the median number of subjects screened in these studies was 1.8, we had to screen 7 men to recruit one participant.
+The literature on the willingness of older people to participate in research suggests that willingness to participate decreases with age.47 In our study, four categories of patient-related barriers were identified.
 These will need to be addressed for the future trial.
 First, older men could have perceived that their symptoms were part of normal aging, hence they declined to participate even if the study protocol was acceptable to them.
 Second, the long waiting time in the polyclinic is inevitable due to the high patient attendances.
 Third, family members accompanying men to the clinic may have competing responsibilities and were unable to bring them for the follow-up visits.
 Trust borne out of a long-term relationship with a relevant, known and trusted stakeholder such as a community nurse will be vital to address specific concerns and rectify misconceptions of the trial.

-Men in the intervention group had reported higher quality decisions compared to their physicians.
+Men in the intervention group reported higher quality decisions compared to their physicians.
 Although not significant after adjusting for multiplicity, the differing perspectives of men and physicians in the complex, dynamic process of decision-making warrant further investigation in a large, adequately powered trial.
-Other studies have used audio or direct observations.47 Scholl and colleagues have found that observer-based instruments do not correlate significantly with patient-reported measures.48 Observer assessments are also susceptible to the Hawthorne effect. which may potentially result in an inflated estimate of effect size.49
+Other studies have used audio or direct observations.48 Scholl and colleagues have found that observer-based instruments do not correlate significantly with patient-reported measures.49 Observer assessments are also susceptible to the Hawthorne effect. which may potentially result in an inflated estimate of effect size.50

 Strength and limitations